Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Formlabs

-Same pattern, different industry: a tech inflection point in medical 3D printing.
-First dedicated medical hire.
+Same pattern, different industry.
+A tech inflection point in medical 3D printing.
+First dedicated medical hire at Formlabs.
 Healthcare from 2% to 20% of company revenue.
-The COVID swab story, the GE Healthcare partnership, and a personal motivation threaded through all of it.
+The COVID swab story, the GE Healthcare partnership, and a personal motivation running through all of it.

 Continue reading →